-The University of Washington Diversity Council has completed the UW Diversity Blueprint with university wide goals, strategic priorities, recommended actions, and metrics.
+The University of Washington Diversity Council created the 2010-2014 UW Diversity Blueprint with university wide goals, strategic priorities, recommended actions, and metrics.

 The University Diversity Council is the primary advisory committee to the UW President on matters of diversity and equity at all three UW campuses.
 Rickey Hall, Vice President for Minority Affairs & Diversity, and Chadwick Allen, Associate Vice Provost for Faculty Advancement, co-chair the Council.

 The priorities of the Diversity Council are to review and advise on critical diversity issues; to coordinate diversity programs and initiatives across the University; to advise on and manage diversity planning; and to identify and disseminate best practices.
 The University Diversity Council developed the Diversity Blueprint and monitors its progress.